A generalisation of simple Harnack curves: Generalised Harnack curves with a single hyperbolic node

-for simple Harnack curves $\C$ with a single hyperbolic node in any toric surface $\TD$.
-We obtain the following.
+for generalised Harnack curves $\phi:\C\rightarrow\XD$ with a single hyperbolic node.
+The main result is the following.

-\begin{mytheorem} Let $\C \subset \TD$ be a simple Harnack curve with a single hyperbolic node.
+\begin{Theorem} Let $\phi:\C\rightarrow\XD$ be a generalised Harnack curve with a single hyperbolic node.
 Assume moreover that $\C$ intersects transversally every toric divisor at infinity.
-Then, there is a smooth vertex $\nu$ of $\Delta$ such that
+Then, there is a unique smooth vertex $\vv$ of $\Delta$ such that